zyazdani-92/U_Net_Cell_Neurite/README.md

 ## Overview

 ### UNet_Cell

-This file contains:
+..* Cellpose_Manual Contains:
-1. Cellpose_Manual: Contains *Cellpose* automatic segmentetaion mask images, *Manual* anotation images and real P-DHM and DHM in *main_images*.
+1. *Cellpose.zip*: Automatic segmentetaion mask images
+2.  *Manual.zip*: Manual anotation images
+3.  *main_images.zip*: Real P-DHM and DHM 5X images.

 ### UNet_Neurite
 In this repository all notebooks and image pipeline that are used for U-Net are included.
 These pipelines are